zicat/coron/doc/analayzer.md

         ```
 - RelShuttleChain Demo

-    RelShuttleChain can adjust the struct of RelNode before analysis, The most common usage is to adjust partition field.
+    RelShuttleChain can adjust the struct of RelNode before analysis, The most common usage is to rollup partition field in filter.

     - Create SqlAnalyzer with RelShuttleChain
         ```java